Shimadakunn/Cellular_consensus/README.md

 Implementation of Watts and Strogatz&#39;s algorithm for network rewiring and Cellular Automata Consensus algorithm.

+### This simulation goal is to study under which conditions interconnected nodes can agree on an opinion in the presence of malicious nodes.

 The binary is built by typing "make".

 strogatz: